 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Dakar is $54, while the average daily cost in Accra is $69.
+The average daily cost (per person) in Dakar is $62, while the average daily cost in Accra is $43.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Dakar and Accra in more detail.
+While every person is different, these costs are an average of past travelers in each destination.
+What follows is a categorical breakdown of travel costs for Dakar and Accra in more detail.

 Below are a few samples from actual travelers for food and meal costs in Dakar:

 Also, here are some specific examples of food and dining related activities in Accra.

 Here are a few actual costs in Dakar for available activities, ticket prices, and tours:

 Some specific costs of activities, tours, and entrance tickets for Accra are as follows:

 When we compare the travel costs of actual travelers between Dakar and Accra, we can see that Dakar is more expensive.
 And not only is Accra much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Accra would let you spend less money overall.
 Or, you could decide to spend more money in Accra and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Dakar would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Dakar than you might in Accra.

 Dakar is bigger, and its population is about 26% larger than the population of Accra.
 When comparing the population of Dakar vs. Accra, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
 So, always research the type of place that you want to visit and the activities that interest you.